 Merrill scores 28, No. 17 Utah State beats Montana State

+LOGAN, Utah (AP) -- Shots weren't falling for Utah State guard Sam Merrill before halftime, so he found another way over the final 20 minutes.

-LOGAN, Utah — Sam Merrill scored 28 points and No. 17 Utah State beat Montana State 81-73 Tuesday night in the season opener for both teams.
+Merrill scored 28 points and went 17-of-18 from the free-throw line to help 17th-ranked Aggies beat Montana State 81-73 Tuesday night in the season opener for both teams.

+Those 17 free throws tied a school record.
+Merrill made one more foul shot by himself than the entire Montana State team.

+The Aggies went 35 of 45 from the line, while the Bobcats were 16 of 26.

+''The first half, I didn't play bad.
+Offensively, I wasn't really getting what I would have liked,'' Merrill said. ''I wanted to come out and be aggressive in that second half.
+Fortunately, I was finally able to find some space and make some shots.''

 Alphonso Anderson and Justin Bean each added 13 points for the Aggies.
-Utah State overcame 37.7% shooting from the field to hold off the Bobcats by getting to the line.
-The Aggies went 35 of 45 from the free-throw line.
+Utah State overcame 37.7% shooting from the field.

+Harald Frey led Montana State with 34 points on 10-of-20 shooting.
+His sharp aim helped the Bobcats give the Aggies all they could handle for 40 minutes.

+''We can go as far as we want to,'' Frey said. ''I've been in the Big Sky Conference for what seems like 10 years now, and I think we have all the pieces necessary to go through March Madness and go to the (NCAA) Tournament.''

 Anderson's steal and layup helped spark a decisive 10-0 run that gave Utah State a 74-66 lead with 1:48 remaining.
 Anderson capped the spurt with two free throws.

-Montana State cut it to three on a three-point play from Finn Fleute.
-Brock Miller answered with a corner 3 with 30 seconds left.
+Montana State cut it to three on a three-point play from Finn Fleute, but Brock Miller answered with a corner 3 with 30 seconds left.

-Diogo Brito buried a corner 3 to spark a 12-5 run that helped Utah State carve out a 22-15 lead.
-The Aggies missed 10 of their first 14 shots before the basket but hit 4 of 5 during the run.

 It opened the door for Montana State to rally.